iifl-logo

 CORPORATE GOVERNANCE REPORT & MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-A detailed Management Discussion and Analysis Report on Industry Structure and Developments, Operations, Performance, Business Outlook, Opportunities & Threats and Risks and Concerns, is presented in a separate section forming a part of the Annual Report as Annexure I.
+A detailed Management Discussion and Analysis Report on Industry Structure and Developments, Operations, Performance, Business Outlook, Opportunities & Threats and Risks and Concerns, is presented in a separate section forming a part of the Annual Report as Annexure II.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-• Director Retiring by Rotation
+?
+Director Retiring by Rotation

 The information pursuant to Regulations 36 (3) of SEBI Listing Regulations and Secretarial Standards-2 are disclosed in the Notice of AGM.

-• Appointment or Re-appointment of Managing / Executive Directors.
+?
+Appointment or Re-appointment of Managing / Executive Directors.

-As the term of Mr. Himanshu Kishnadwala and Mr. Tushar Parikh is ceasing in ensuing Annual General Meeting, the Company has appointed Mr. Krishnakumar Parikh as an independent Director of the Company w.e.f.
-September 1, 2024 for a period of 5 (five) consecutive years, subject to approval of Members of the Company.
+During the year, the term of Mr. Himanshu Kishnadwala and Mr. Tushar Parikh has ceased.
+The Company has appointed Mr. Krishnakumar Parikh and Mrs. Shraddha Gandhi as Independent Directors of the Company w.e.f.
+September 1, 2024 and November 14, 2024, respectively, for a period of 5 (five) consecutive years.
+The Members of the Company have given their approval for the same.

-• Declaration by Independent Directors
+?
+Declaration by Independent Directors

-All Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act 2013, read with rules made thereunder, and Regulation 16(1)(b) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
+All Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act 2013, read with rules made thereunder and Regulation 16(1)(b) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.

 In terms of Regulation 25(8) of the SEBI Listing Regulations, Independent Directors have confirmed that they are not aware of any circumstances or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties.

-Further, in terms of Section 150 of the Act read with Rule 6 of the Companies (Appointment and Qualification of Directors) Rules, 2014, Independent Directors of the Company have confirmed that they have registered themselves with the databank maintained by the Indian Institute of Corporate Affairs.
+Further, in terms of Section 150 of the Companies Act read with Rule 6 of the Companies (Appointment and Qualification of Directors) Rules, 2014, Independent Directors of the Company have confirmed that they have registered themselves with the databank maintained by the Indian Institute of Corporate Affairs.
 The Independent Directors who were required to clear the online proficiency self-assessment test have passed the test.

-• Appointment/Resignation of Key Managerial Personnel
+?
+Appointment/Resignation of Key Managerial Personnel

 During the year no appointment of Key Managerial Person has been made by the Company nor any Key Managerial Person has resigned.
+The re-appointment of Mr. Samir Choksi and Mr. Jay Choksi as Managing Director and Whole time Director, respectively, is due in this annual general meeting.

 NOMINATION & REMUNERATION POLICY